rm511130/dotnet/README.md

 - Now you can use a browser to access your .NET Core Welcome App at `http://127.0.0.1:5001`

-- Now, if your Linux VM also has [`docker`](https://docs.docker.com/engine/install/) installed, you can execute the following commands:
+- If your Linux VM also has [`docker`](https://docs.docker.com/engine/install/) installed, you can execute the following commands:

 ```
 dotnet publish -c Release